Trees - Identification

 Looking for Field Guides for trees?
 Go to the Guidebook page TREES IN CANADA

 John Laird Farrar.
-Features more than 300 native and introduced species of trees found throughout Canada and the Northern U.S. (to Virginia in the east and northern Calif. in the west).
-Species are organized into 12 groups, based on leaf shape and arrangement along the twig for easy identification.
+Features more than three hundred (300) native and introduced species of trees found throughout Canada and the Northern United States (to Virginia in the east and northern California in the west).
+Species are organized into twelve (12) groups, based on leaf shape and arrangement along the twig for easy identification.
 Includes summer and winter keys.
 Detailed descriptions include illustrations of leaves, seeds, flowers, twigs, form, young and mature bark and more.
-Simply the best and most complete book on the trees of northern N.A. ever published.
+This reference is simply the best and most complete book on the trees of northern North America ever published.
 6-3/4 x 10, 540p, 600 color photos, 1660 illustrations, 1995.
+OVERSIZE.
+Sorry, this title has gone out of print - limited copies remaining!

 TREES OF THE NORTHERN UNITED STATES AND CANADA

 John L. Farrar.
 One of the most complete books on the trees of northern North America.
-Identifies 300+ species of conifer and broadleaf trees found in the upper U.S. (Virginia to northern CA) and Canada.
-Includes: range maps showing the territory of each species; an easy tree i.d. method based on leaf shape & arrangement along the twig; keys for summer and winter i.d., and; 600 color photos & 1,600 drawings of special features useful for i.d..
-A must for the forest professional, naturalist, or anyone fascinated by trees and forests.
-6-1/2 x 9-3/4, 512p, photos, illustrations, 1995.
+Identifies over 300 species of conifer and broadleaf trees found in the upper United States (VA to northern CA) and Canada.
+Includes: range maps showing the territory of each species; an easy tree identification method based on leaf shape and arrangement along the twig; keys for summer and winter identification, and; 600 color photographs and 1,600 drawings of special features useful for identification.
+A "must" for the forest professional, naturalist, or anyone fascinated by trees and forests.
+6-1/2 x 9-3/4, 512p, color photos, illustrations, 1995.
+OVERSIZE.

 IDENTIFYING TREES: An All-Season Guide to Eastern North America

 Michael Williams.
-Identify most of the trees (“every common tree”) found growing in eastern North America, in any season.
-Features color photos showing bark; branching patterns; fruits, flowers or nuts, and overall appearance; as well as leaf color and shape – all chosen to illustrate trees in spring, summer, fall & winter.
-Accompanying text describes common habitat and identifying characteristics.
-Includes an easy-to-use “leaf identification key.”
-Created for in-the-field or at-home use, a “field-tested” guide seeking to make tree i.d. fun and easy.
+Identify most of the trees ("every common tree") found growing in eastern North America, in any season.
+Features color photographs showing: bark; branching patterns; fruits, flowers or nuts, and overall appearance; as well as leaf color and shape - all chosen to illustrate trees throughout the year (in spring, summer, fall and winter).
+The accompanying text describes common habitat and identifying characteristics.
+Includes an easy-to-use "leaf identification key."
+Created for in-the-field or at-home use, a "field-tested" guide seeking to make tree identification fun and easy.
 5-1/2 x 8-1/4, 416p, 600 color photos, 200 b&w illustrations, 2007.

 NATIONAL GEOGRAPHIC FIELD GUIDE TO THE TREES OF NORTH AMERICA

 Keith Rushforth, Charles Hollis.
-A reference to identify any tree commonly encountered between the Canadian Arctic & Mexico and from the Atlantic to the Pacific – 350+ species in all.
-Layout & methodical approach enables quick & reliable i.d..
-Concise descriptions accompanied by illustrations depicting the height, shape, foliage, buds & seed of each species.
-Includes details on key features/species traits, habitat, history, hardiness & distribution, and more.
-A comprehensive, authoritative field i.d. guide.
+A reference to identify any tree commonly encountered between the Canadian Arctic and Mexico and from the Atlantic to the Pacific - more than 350 species in all.
+Layout and methodical approach enables quick and reliable identification.
+Concise descriptions accompanied by illustrations depicting the height, shape, foliage, buds and seed of each species.
+Includes details on key features/species traits, habitat, history, hardiness and distribution, and more.
+A comprehensive, authoritative field identification guide.
 4-1/2 x 8-1/2, 272p, 1,000+ color, illustrations, map, 2006.

 THE EASY TREE GUIDE: Common and Cultivated Trees of the United States and Canada

 Keith Rushforth.
 This handy, comprehensive identification guide covers 170 species, both indigenous and introduced.
-A color photo of each species is accompanied by drawings illustrating foliage, blossom and fruit, with notes on key characteristics that assist i.d..
+A color photograph of each species is accompanied by drawings illustrating foliage, blossom and fruit, with notes on key characteristics that assist identification.
 Includes a scaled silhouette to give a size indication.
-Text outlines the species' salient features, describes its range and habitat, plus details its commercial or decorative uses.
+Text outlines the species' salient features, describes its range and habitat, as well as detailing its commercial and/or decorative uses.
 An easy-to-use resource that aids in swift and accurate identification.
 6 x 9, 288p, approx. 1000 color photos & drawings, 2004.

 STIKKY TREES